streetturtle/streetturtle.github.io/_posts/2015-03-26-awesome-wm-quickstart.markdown

 {% endhighlight bash%}

 From now all changes should be done with rc.lua which is under your home directory.

+### Two screens

+By default when I logged in first time with using awesome screens were swaped, so left one was on the right and right on the left.
+If I were using Gnome Shell swap them back would be easier, just using Displays application, but in awesome it should be done manually.
+To see what screens you have, you need to run `xrandr`.
+You'll see name of the screen with applied parameters and then available options, such as screen resolutions and FPS.
+It would be something like this (I replaced some parts with `...`):

+{% highlight bash %}
+Screen 0: minimum 8 x 8, current 3840 x 1200, maximum 32767 x 32767
+DP1 disconnected (normal left inverted right x axis y axis) HDMI1 connected primary 1920x1200+0+0 (normal left inverted right x axis y axis) 518mm x 324mm 1920x1200      60.0*+
+   1920x1080      50.0
+   ...
+VGA1 connected 1920x1200+1920+0 (normal left inverted right x axis y axis) 518mm x 324mm 1920x1200      60.0*+
+   1920x1080      60.0
+   ...
+VIRTUAL1 disconnected (normal left inverted right x axis y axis)
+{% endhighlight bash %}

+From this output we can see that I have two monitors, one is connected using HDMI port and another using VGA.
+HDMI is at the top left position (1920x1200+**0+0**) and VGA in on top right (1920x1200+***1920+0**).
+To swap then in my case I need to run:

+    xrandr --output VGA1 --left-of HDMI1

+Done!

 ### Startup application